What is in this leaflet

 If you are suffering from any of these conditions your doctor will take this into account when deciding the correct dose of Esmeron for you.

-Esmeron can be used in children (30 days to adolescence) and elderly but your doctor should first assess your medical history.
+Esmeron can be used in term newborn infants (0-28 days), infants (28 days-23 months), children (2-11 years), adolescents (12-18 years) and elderly patients but your doctor should first assess your medical history.

 Elderly (65 years and older) may be at an increased risk of residual paralysis.

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

 Tell your doctor if you are pregnant or plan to become pregnant or are breast-feeding.
 Your doctor will discuss the risks and benefits of using Esmeron if you are pregnant or breast-feeding.